 If a debtor makes even a small payment ( say even $10) after the Statute of Limitations has passed or agrees to make payment under a new arrangement, it can potentially reset the “Date of Debt” again.
-In other words the Statute of Limitations will reset and the debt collector can sue debtor in the near future.
+In other words, the Statute of Limitations will reset and the debt collector can sue the debtor in the near future.

 It can be removed only if the debt is inaccurate or legally disputable or has been resolved.
 Statute of Limitations has nothing to do with credit bureau reporting and affects the credit score for 7 years.

 Q7.
 Why is there a concept of Statute of Limitations after all?

 It’s a kind of fairness doctrine.
 A debtor cannot be harassed all his life for a debt he could not pay.
 After all, even a creditor risks if he does not take the full payment immediately.
 As the debt gets older, circumstances change, documents are lost and important evidence can be misinterpreted.
 The objective is to encourage diligent collections while evidence is available and fresh.
 Considering all these factors, the Statute of Limitations came into existence.